-Prior to the overseas phase of Redwing, a study of the transportation requirements for delivery of radioactive samples to the ZI laboratories war submitted to JTF 7.
-As a result of this study and subsequent clacussions, the following flight schedule for return of samples was established:
+Prior to the overseas phase of Redwing, a study of the transportation requirements for delivery of radioactive samples to the ZI laboratories was submitted to JTF 7.
+As a result of this study and subsequent discussions, the following flight schedule for return of samples was established:

-Flyaway 1 H - 6 to 10 hours
+Flyaway 1 H + 6 to 10 hours

 Flyaway 2 H + 24 to 36 hours

-Flyaway 3 D + 4 to 5 days
+Flyaway 3 .
+D + 4 to 5 days

-In addition to these flights, which were to be made after most of the shots, provisions were made for the transport of samples by fl.st priority MArS flights when necessary.
-During the course of the operation, this service was not utilized to any great extent as comples from one shot were airclifted with samples of a subsequent shot, resulting in the use of fewer aircraft than originally scheduled.
+In addition to these flights, which were to be made after most of the shots, provisions were made for the transport of samples by first priority MATS flights when necessary.
+During the course of the operation, this service was not utilized to any great extent as samples from one shot were airlifted with samples of a subsequent shot, resulting in the use of fewer aircraft than originally scheduled.

-Flyaway airclaft were R6D, capable under normal wind conditions of arriving at Albuquerque within 24 hours after take-off, including a 30 to 40 minute refueling stop at Hickan, AFB.
+Flyaway aircraft were R6D, capable under normal wind conditions of arriving at Albuquerque within 24 hours after take-off, including: a 30 to 40 minute refueling stop at Hickam AFB.

-The total number of seats available on each Flyaway for pointers, couriers, passengers, and the sample return project officers was held to a maximum of ten.
-All personnel were customs-cleared at Eniwetok by 2 member of MATS who was authorized by the U.S. Customs Service to perform that duty.
+The total number of seats available on each Flyaway for monitors, couriers, passengers, and the sample-return project officers was held to a maximum of ten.
+All personnel were customs-cleared at Eniwetok by a member of MATS who was authorized by the U.S. Customs Service to perform that duty.

 Staff handling of samples included the combined efforts of J-3 and J-4 of TG 7.1, in conjunction with the J-4 Section of JTF 7.
-J-3 coordinated and supervised the recovery, transportation, and turnover of semples to J-4.
+J-3 coordinated and supervised the recovery, transportation, and turnover of samples to J-4.

-The J-4 Section, through its representative on Enlwetok, received the radioactive samples from the projects, made sure that they we, a properly packaged, marked, and monitored, and informed JTF 7 of the load and estimated time of departure of the aircraft.
-Each Flyaway aircraft was apsigned a Sample Return Project Officer, whose responsibility was the delivery of each sample to a representative of the laboratory concerned.
-All radioactive samples were manifested by the 3-4 Section, listing project, boy number, weight, radiation level, monitor's name, and destination airport.
-Two copies of this manifest accompanied the Flyaway and were also aded as a receipt for samples at each co-route stop.
-One completed copy was returned to TG 7.1, 3-4 Section, for file and the other retained by the Sample Return Project Officer as his final receipt.
-The J-1 Section of TG 7.1 dispatched a message to each laboratory having samples abor $r^2$ , giving estimated time of arrival or the aircraft, so that the representative could meet the aircraft on lassame custody of the samples.
+The J-4 Section, through its representative on Eniwetok, received the radioactive samples from the projects, made sure that they were properly packaged, marked, and monitored, and informed JTF 7 of the load and estimated time of departure of the aircraft.
+Each Flyaway aircraft was assigned a Sample Return Project Officer, whose responsibility was the delivery of each sample to a representative of the laboratory concerned.
+All 1 mm + 1 radioactive samples were manifested by the J-4 Section, listing project, box number, weight, radiation level, monitor's name, and destination airport.
+Two copies of manifest accompanied the Flyaway and were also used as a receipt for samples at each en-route stop.
+One completed copy was returned to TG 7.1, J-4 Section, for file and the other retained by the Sample Return Project Officer as his final receipt.
+The J-4 Section of TG 7.1 dispatched a message to each laboratory having samples aboard, giving estimated time of arrival of the aircraft, so that the representative could meet the aircraft and assume custody of the samples.